Seamless Learning Access Components

 </plist>

-enableLogin(boolean) - Whentrue, your app treats Seamless Learning Access as the active sign-in path and initiates the OIDC flow described above.
-Whenfalse, missing, or when the entire Managed App Configuration dictionary is empty, your app falls back to its normal sign-in flow.host(string) - The district's tenant URL.
-Use this to route the user into their district's instance after the OIDC sign-in completes.
-This is what allows a single App Store binary to serve every K-12 district that runs Jamf, without per-customer builds.
+• enableLogin (boolean) — When true, your app treats Seamless Learning Access as the active sign-in path and initiates the OIDC flow described above.
+When false, missing, or when the entire Managed App Configuration dictionary is empty, your app falls back to its normal sign-in flow.

 Read more about Managed App Configuration on this developer portal, or Apple's Managed App Configuration command reference.

-WarningXcode Simulator is not a full iOS framework and is not eligible for enrollment into an MDM server.
+Xcode Simulator is not a full iOS framework and is not eligible for enrollment into an MDM server.
 If your app is run via Simulator, it will not receive a Managed App Configuration payload.
 Test on a real device enrolled in Jamf Pro or Jamf School.

 Testing your integration

-The Technology Partner program provides:
+The Jamf Technology Partner program provides:

-- A Jamf Pro instance for authoring Managed App Configuration payloads and pushing them to a test iPad.
+• A Jamf Pro instance for authoring Managed App Configuration payloads and pushing them to a test iPad.

-- A RapidIdentity staging tenant for OIDC client registration and end-to-end testing.
+• A staging RapidIdentity tenant for OIDC client registration and end-to-end testing.

-- A review of your AppConfig spec before you ship.
+• A review of your AppConfig spec before you ship.